 London Borough of Southwark 50,000

-Southwark CCG 20,000
+Southwark Clinical Commissioning Group 20,000

-South London and Maudsley NHS Trust 5,000
+South London and Maudsley NHS Foundation Trust 5,000

 Probation Service 2,000

-Met Police 5,000
+Metropolitan Police 5,000

 CAFCASS 550

 London Borough of Lambeth (CDOP Administration) 5,000

-То tal GBP 87,550
+Total GBP 87,550

-SSCB income and expenditure in 2013/4 is outlined in the table below.
+SSCB income and expenditure in 2013/4 is outlined in the following table.
 This includes the recruitment costs for the Independent Chair.
 Expenditure on training, on Child Death Reviews and Serious Case Reviews is not reflected in these figures.
 The SSCB has agreed to maintain a reserve which is carried forward.